 To register, please contact the General Society at: 212.840.1840 prompt

-The General Society of Mechanics and Tradesmen is pleased to present the Fall 2013 GSMT News, detailing the Fall 2013 through Spring 2014 Lecture Series.
+The General Society of Mechanics and Tradesmen is pleased to present the Spring 2014 GSMT News, detailing the Spring 2014 Lecture Series as well as GSMT News.

 The General Society is located at: 20 West 44th Street New York, NY 10036 firstname.lastname@example.org 212.840.1840